lanazgonjanin/C/Genetic_algorithm_optimizer/README.md

 ## How to run

-1. Download all of the files into a single directory.
+1. Download all of the files into a single directory
-2. Open the `GA.c` and `OF.c` files in VS Code (or any text editor or IDE).
+2. Open the `GA.c` and `OF.c` files in VS Code (or any text editor or IDE)
-   - You will need to comment/uncomment code in these files depending on which function you want to optimize.
+   - You will need to comment/uncomment code in these files depending on which function you want to optimize
-   - Once your changes are made, continue with the steps below.
+   - Once your changes are made, continue with the steps below
 3. To compile, run the command:
    ```bash
    make